A Flexible Quasi-Copula Distribution for Statistical Modeling: Results

 To assess estimation accuracy of the quasi-copula model, we first present simulation studies for the Poisson and negative binomial base distributions with log link function, under the VC parameterization of $\bGamma_i$.
-We then demonstrate the flexibility of the model in analyzing mixed discrete outcomes under a bivariate model with Poisson and Bernoulli base distributions and canonical link functions.
-Additional simulation studies with different base distributions under the AR(1), CS and VC parameterizations of $\bGamma_i$ are included in the supplemental material.
+Additional simulation studies with different base distributions under the AR(1), CS and VC parameterizations of $\bGamma_i$ are included in supplemental Section \ref{sec:supp_more_longitudinal_sims}.

 In each simulation scenario, the non-intercept entries of the predictor matrix $\bX_i$ are independent standard normal deviates.
 True regression coefficients $\bbeta_{\text{true}} \sim \text{Uniform}(-0.2, 0.2)$.
-For the negative binomial base, all dispersion parameters are $\br_{\text{true}} = 10$.
+For the negative binomial base, all dispersion parameters are $r_{\text{true}} = 10$.
 Each simulation scenario was run on 100 replicates for each sample size $n \in \{100, 1000, 10000\}$ and number of observations $d_i \in \{2, 5, 10, 15, 20, 25\}$ per independent sampling unit.

-Under the VC parameterization of $\bGamma_i,$ the choice $\bGamma_{i,\text{true}} = \theta_{\text{true}} \times {\bf 1}_{d_i}{\bf 1}_{d_i}^t$ allows us to compare to the random intercept GLMM fit using {\rm MixedModels.jl}.
+Under the VC parameterization of $\bGamma_i,$ the choice $\bGamma_{i,\text{true}} = \theta_{\text{true}} \times {\bf 1}_{d_i}{\bf 1}_{d_i}^\top$ allows us to compare to the random intercept GLMM fit using {\rm MixedModels.jl}.
 When the random effect term is a scalar, {\rm MixedModels.jl} uses Gaussian quadrature for parameter estimation.
 We compare estimates and run-times to the random intercept GLMM fit of {\rm MixedModels.jl} with 25 Gaussian quadrature points.
 We conduct simulation studies under two scenarios (simulation I and II).
-In simulation I, it is assumed that the data are generated by the quasi-copula model with $\theta_{\text{true}} = 0.1$, and in simulation II, it is assumed that the true distribution is the random intercept GLMM with $\theta_{\text{true}} = 0.01, 0.05$.
+In simulation I, it is assumed that the data are generated by the quasi-copula model with $\theta_{\text{true}} = 0.1$, and in simulation II, it is assumed that the true distribution is the random intercept GLMM with $\theta_{\text{true}} = 0.05$.